 Even when it comes to treats, you’ll want to feed your dog something wholesome and low-calorie to keep them healthy, active, and playful.
-Ideally, healthy dog treats should include organic and natural ingredients.
+Ideally, healthy dog treats should include organic and natural ingredients (like our very own Victor’s Doggy Cookies).
 Many studies have shown that organic and natural dog treats contain more nutritional value than commercial doggy treats.

 Like any other pet owner, I also want to see my two-year-old pug attentive and happily growing.
 For a long time, I had uncertainties about the treats I fed my pug.
 My pet suffered a lot from various stomach disorders and allergies.
 As my pug has some weight-related issues, I wanted the best natural dog treats to keep food sensitivities at bay.

 After days of research and vet consultation, I compiled a list of the best healthy dog treats, and natural dog treats, to help you pick the best one for your furry friend.

 But before we delve into the details, let’s discuss what you should look for when it comes to dog treats.